colts70/The-Sematic-Stack/README.md

 The sitemap is the “entry door.”
 The anchors are the “chapters.”

-You built a semantic routing protocol, not a content hosting system.
+I built a semantic routing protocol, not a content hosting system.

 Final clarity (one sentence)